thekunalrawat232/Songs-Recommender-Project/README.md

 <h1>🎶 Song Recommender System</h1>

-<p>Welcome to my first machine learning project!
+<p>Welcome to my first end to end machine learning project!
 I'm excited to share this song recommender system that I built using various machine learning libraries and tools.
 This project showcases my learning journey and how I've applied these tools to create something functional and fun.</p>

 <h2>🚀 Project Overview</h2>